Documents to help you prepare to migrate your Atlassian Server products.

 We also advise conducting UAT, or having some end users replicate common day to day tasks using the test site.
 This will not only help you catch any unexpected issues but can help your organization prepare for change.

-This varies for every organization, but a few options to consider include testing with include:
+This varies for every organization, but a few options to consider include testing with:

 Take note of any issues users have as they get used to the things that may change as a result of your migration, including:

-For Confluence: Have users try creating a new space, creating and editing pages, and uploading attachments.
+have users try creating a new space, creating and editing pages, and uploading attachments

 Record any areas of confusion or changes to functionality, since you may want to include these in any pre-launch or onboarding communications and training you provide.